Jenna Elfman: 2003–present

 After Dharma & Greg, Elfman played against the type role as a psychotic woman in the made-for-television thriller film, Obsessed (2002).
 She received positive review from Chicago Tribune for her performance.
 In 2003, she starred in the live-action/animated comedy film, Looney Tunes: Back in Action.
 The film received mixed to positive reviews from critics and was a box-office bomb, grossing $68.5 million worldwide on an $80 million budget.
-In 2005, she starred and produced the romantic drama film, Touched.
+In 2005, she starred and produced the romantic drama film Touched.

 In 2006, Elfman returned to television with the leading role in the CBS sitcom, Courting Alex.
 The series was cancelled after one season.
 She guest-starred on Two and a Half Men, My Name Is Earl and Brothers & Sisters.
 In 2009, she appeared in the comedy films The Six Wives of Henry Lefay and Love Hurts.
-In 2011, she played Justin Timberlake's character's sister in the romantic comedy film, Friends with Benefits.
-In 2012, Elfman and her husband Bodhi started their podcast, Kicking and Screaming by Jenna and Bodhi Elfman.
+In 2011, she had a supporting role in the romantic comedy film Friends with Benefits, and in 2012 she and her husband Bodhi launched a podcast called Kicking and Screaming by Jenna and Bodhi Elfman.

 Elfman starred in another short-lived CBS sitcom, Accidentally on Purpose during the 2009–10 season.
 In 2012, she took a recurring role in the FX legal thriller series, Damages.
 In 2013, Elfman starred in the NBC comedy series, 1600 Penn and later in Growing Up Fisher, which were each cancelled after a single season.
 She starred in the romantic comedy film, Big Stone Gap (2014) opposite Ashley Judd, and appeared in the drama film Barry about Barack Obama's life at Columbia University in 1981.
 In 2017, she starred in another one-season sitcom, Imaginary Mary on ABC.
 Like 1600 Penn and Growing Up Fisher, the series was cancelled after its first season.

 In 2018, Elfman was cast in the AMC horror drama series, Fear the Walking Dead playing the mysterious nurse June "Naomi / Laura" Dorie.
-She made her debut in the fourth season and stayed on show to the eighth and final season.
+She made her debut in the fourth season and stayed on the show to the eighth and final season.
 The series ended in 2023.
 In 2020, she starred in an episode of the horror anthology series, The Twilight Zone.
 She later guest-starred on the ABC crime drama Will Trent and the AMC thriller Dark Winds.
-In 2025 she made her return to sitcoms with the recurring role in the ABC comedy series, Shifting Gears.
+In 2025, she made her return to sitcoms with the recurring role in the ABC comedy series, Shifting Gears.